Troy314/IPPOG_Website/README.md

 The user can either export the database as a CSV file (see `exemple_file.csv`) and run the code via `run_local.py` or enable the Google API to directly work with the online database and run the code via `run_online.py`.
 The code produces, for each line of the database, one markdown file in a directory named `output_markdown/`.
 These files are already formatted to be copy/pasted into the WordPress website.

-The flowchart detailing the upload process is as follows :
+The flowchart detailing the upload process is as follows:

 ![Flowchart](media/Flowchart.svg)